 - Rush out and buy new furniture.
 Firstly, you have no idea yet about how old the child is, what stage they are at with sleeping and what they currently sleep in.
 Until you find that out, there is no point spending the money!

 - Over decorate their room.
 It’s so tempting to think that you could decorate in neutral colours which would work for a boy or a girl.
-It’s a great idea – however if your child is an older child, they might have their own favourite colour.
-It’s much nicer to have the room painted in a way that makes it obvious it is their’s from day one!
+However if your child is an older child, they might have their own favourite colour.
+It’s much nicer to have the room painted in a way that makes it their’s from day one!

 - Over plan what you will do with them.
 Before my children came home, I had such great ideas about all the things we would do.
 We talked so much about the routine we would follow, the places we would visit and the crafts we would do.
 In all honesty, pretty much nothing turned out like I expected – at all!
 It’s lovely to have ideas, but don’t be wedded to them!

 Of course, once you have been approached by a social worker with a possible placement, then you can begin to notch things up a gear.
 You’ll find out from their foster carer the kinds of things they like, whether they need a buggy or a cot, and the toys they love to play with.
 Then you can begin to get a few things together, but until then, hold back just a little!Have you recently adopted?
 Do you have any more tips for those preparing to adopt?

 Join our Tribe today to get great insider tips from a Headteacher about everything from bullying to school lunches to talking to the class teacher!